Dynamics of an internally actuated weakly elastic sphere translating parallel to a rigid wall: Results

-Figure \ref{fig:scatterplot and gravity strength variation unbounded}(a) illustrates the variation of the maximum principal stress (based on its absolute value) along the surface of a heavier particle for $K_{fz}=0.5$.
-In figure \ref{fig:scatterplot and gravity strength variation unbounded}(b), the stress is plotted against $\theta$ for different values of $K_{fz}$.
-The maximum principal stress is tensile in nature near $\theta=\pi$, the location of the dip in the deformed shape, due to the point force.
+Figure \ref{fig:scatterplot and gravity strength variation unbounded}(a) illustrates the variation of the maximum principal stress (based on its absolute value), denoted by $\tau_{max}$, along the surface of a heavier particle for $K_{fz}=0.5$.
+In figure \ref{fig:scatterplot and gravity strength variation unbounded}(b), $\tau_{max}$ is plotted against $\theta$ for different values of $K_{fz}$.
+The maximum principal stress is tensile in nature near $\theta=\pi$, the location of the dip in the deformed shape.
 As $K_{fz}$ increases, the point force diminishes, leading to a reduction in the maximum principal stress near $\theta = \pi$.
 This trend aligns with the less pronounced dip seen in figure \ref{fig:gravity strength variatio unbounded}(a).
+The observed jumps in figure \ref{fig:scatterplot and gravity strength variation unbounded}(b) occur at locations where the nature of the maximum principal stress changes, from compressive to tensile or vice-versa for different values of $K_{fz}$.
+To see the jumps, we have plotted the variation of principal stresses ($\tau_1$, $\tau_2$, and $\tau_3$) and $\tau_{max}$ against $\theta$, corresponding to $K_{fz} = 0.5$ along the particle surface in figure \ref{fig:scatterplot and gravity strength variation unbounded}(c), as $\theta$ varies from $0$ to $\pi$.
+As is evident from the figure, the principal stresses remain continuous, whereas discontinuities (jumps) appear in the plot of $\tau_{max}$ due to the use of the true value of maximum absolute principal stress.
+Due to the applied point force at the origin, the lower-most surface of the particle experiences compressive stress, while the upper-most surface is under tensile stress.
+Along the surface, the stress undergoes transition from compressive to tensile, then tensile to compressive, and finally from compressive back to tensile, as $\theta$ varies from $0$ to $\pi$.

 Now we discuss the case of the particle translating next to a wall.
 In the presence of the wall, the calculations are carried out using the method of reflections described in section \ref{subsec:methodofreflections}.
 The velocity and displacement fields are calculated at orders $1/H$, $\alpha/H$, $\alpha^2/H$, $1/H^2$, $\alpha/H^2$, and $1/H^3$.
 The surface deformation till the order considered is obtained as